ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

    ![](images/solution1/alert_frequency.png)

 Availability Monitoring runs synthetic tests from locations around the world, around the clock to proactively detect and fix performance issues before users are impacted.
 If you configured a custom route for your application, change the test definition to access your application through its custom domain.

+## Clean up resources

+* Delete the toolchain
+* Delete the two Cloud Foundry applications deployed in the two regions
+* Delete the DNS configuration

 ## Related information